 And two men pick the turnips up

 The second stanza goes into greater detail about who the “men” referenced in the previous lines are.
 He lists out a number of different activities that these men participate in.
 It starts with the picking of turnips and then moves on to “two men pull[ing] the cart.”
 It should be noted that both of these activities are fairly simple.
 There is not much training needed to complete either successfully.
 This already says something about the capabilities of the men, or at least how their capabilities have been interpreted.

 The speaker takes these four men together, the two men picking turnips and the two pulling carts.
 He states that “between the four of them / No word is ever said.”
 The following lines try to explain, through metaphor, why this is the case.
 The speaker compares the brains of these men to unleavened bread.
-There is no “yeast” in their heads, keeping them from fulling forming into “human bread.”
-Today this reads as a cruel, unfeeling depiction of the mentally handicapped.
+There is no “yeast” in their heads, keeping them from fully forming into “human bread.”
+Today this reads like a cruel, unfeeling depiction of the mentally handicapped.
 It depicts them as if they are lacking something crucial, or are in some way subhuman.

 Lord of the Images, whose love

 The finals stanza also contains eight lines and begins again by describing the works of the “Lord of Images.”
 The speaker once more pays tribute to his creation of the “eyelid and the rose.”
 As stated previously he created an endless array of a beautiful life.

 Just like in the first and second stanzas, the speaker questions the creation of the “unleavened men.”
 They do not seem, to him, to have a purpose on the earth.
 He gives the example of when a “warder” strikes one of these men.
 They do not “turn…away” or cry out.
 If they did exclaim or fight back, it would, to him, prove their humanity and their ability to feel and think.
 Their silence on the other hand speaks to their inhumanity.

 He is unable to find God’s voice in the “men in a turnip field.”
 It is unclear what God wanted to depict through their creation.